 (a) For equipment authorization, a single application form, FCC Form 731, may be filed for a cordless telephone system, provided the application clearly identifies and provides data for all parts of the system to show compliance with the applicable technical requirements.
 When a single application form is submitted, both the base station and the portable handset must carry the same FCC identifier.
-The application shall include a fee for certification of each type of transmitter and notification or certification, if appropriate, for each type of receiver included in the system.
+The application of each type of transmitter and for certification, if appropriate, for each type of receiver included in the system.